 After hours clinics

-After hours healthcare is available across the Auckland region.
-Check this website to find your nearest after hours clinic.
+Healthcare is available outside of normal working hours across the Auckland region.
+Check the Healthline website to find your nearest after hours clinic.

 After hours pharmacies

 There are about 20 urgent pharmacies operating extended hours in Auckland.
 The Doctor or health practitioner who writes your prescription will probably know the one closest to you.